Olympic Team Rosters

 Arina was a daughter of simple farmers but was blessed with great intellect and drive.
 Khemra is the goddess of literacy and knowledge.
 Khemra’s Keepers sponsor many schools to make sure peasants at least can read and write simple things and do basic math.
 The schoolmaster quickly realized that Arina was a cut above the other peasant children from her village and opted to recruit her.
 Her parents agreed to let the Keepers train her because this meant one less mouth to feed.
 Her lowly birth gave her some early challenges among the Keepers, but the Keepers value merit.
 Arina’s keen mind and discipline quickly earned her the respect as a young scholar.
 She was no stranger to farm chores and was physically hardier and tougher than a lot of her highborn scholarly peers, so she was a natural shoe-in for the Nonagon games.

-Nimble: Aheneus Lukyan of the Day
+Aheneus Lukyan of the Dusk

 Show spoiler

 Lukyan was born to very poor and often inattentive parents in an unforgiving city.
 The School of Hard Knocks was brutal and Lukyan often had to resort to begging and petty theft to survive.
 One day he impulsively defended a passerby from a pair of muggers and that passerby happened to be a priest of Khemra.
 In gratitude for saving him, the priest brought him into the priesthood of Khemra as an acolyte and attempted to straighten him up the wayward lad and direct him towards the Lady of Light.
 And given a chance, Lukyan has opted to turn over a more respectable leaf, but he hasn’t forgotten his old street survival skills, and it was deemed that his skillset would be valuable in the Nonagon Games.
+Lukyan Stats

 Show spoiler

 Vera is technically a highborn lady, but her parents are part of a landless branch of a relatively minor noble family.
 Her parents were respectable but relatively unimportant bureaucrats.
 They were avid Khemra worshipers and pushed their daughter to take the entrance exam for an ecclesiastical education at a Khemra temple.
 Vera passed the entrance exam, and she didn’t see her parents often after that though they were supportive and proud.
 Vera took to Khemra worship easily and manifested the combination of piety and will that lets someone become a theurgist.
 Eager to prove herself to Khemra and the elder Keepers, she volunteered to join the Nonagon games.
+Vera Stats

 Khemra, named by Zeta Gardner